Mobile Care Services Discovery (mCSD)

 Most requirements are documented in ITI TF-2: Transactions.
 This section documents any additional requirements on mCSD actors.

-mCSD supports querying for Organization, Facility, Location, Practitioner, Healthcare Service, OrganizationAffiliation, and Endpoint.
-However, a Care Services Selective Supplier or Care Service Update Supplier is not required to contain data on all of these.
+mCSD supports querying for Organization, Facility, Location, Practitioner, PractitionerRole, Healthcare Service, OrganizationAffiliation, and Endpoint.
+However, Directories, Query Clients, Update Clients, or Data Sources are not required to contain data on all of these.

-The Care Services Selective Supplier processes received queries from Care Services Selective Consumers and returns information about mCSD resources.
+The Directory processes received queries from Query Client and returns information about mCSD resources.

 This capabilities response will typically include all of the capabilities inclusive of all grouped actors and additional functionality.
-The following are two examples:
+The following are some examples:

-The Care Services Update Consumer can query for updates since a previous refresh, to information about mCSD resources from one or more Care Services Update Suppliers.
+The Update Client can query for updates since a previous refresh, to information about mCSD resources from one or more Directories that support the Update Option.

 No additional requirements.
-The following are two example capability statement resources that a Care Services Update Consumer could support:
+The following are two example capability statement resources that a Update Client could support:

 Options that may be selected for each actor in this profile, if any, are listed in Table 1:46.2-1.
 Dependencies between options when applicable are specified in notes.